Cray-HPE/docs-csm/install/common-pre-install/hpcm_installation-cpi.md

                temponame=mgmtsw2, mgmt_net_name=head, mgmt_net_macs="e4:f0:04:4e:1a:ec", mgmt_net_interfaces="eth0", transport=udpcast, redundant_mgmt_network=yes, net=head/head-bmc, type=leaf, ice=yes, console_device=ttyS1, architecture=x86_64, discover_skip_switchconfig=yes, mgmt_net_ip=10.1.0.4
                ```

-               Perform switch discovery.
+            1. Perform switch discovery.

                ```bash
                cm node add -c mswitch.conf
                ```

+         1. Discover PDUs.

-         1. For PDU : Create the PDU configuration file.
+            1. Create the PDU configuration file.

                Example of a PSU in configuration file format.

                ```text
                [discover]
                internal_name=pdu-x3000-001, mgmt_bmc_net_name=head-bmc, geolocation="cold isle 4 rack 1 B power",mgmt_bmc_net_macs=00:0a:9c:62:04:ee,hostname1=pdu-x3000-001, pdu_protocol="snmp/admn"
                ```

-               Perform PDU discovery.
+            1. Perform PDU discovery.

                ```bash
                cm node add -c pdus.conf
                ```

+         1. Discover fabric switche.

-         1. For Fabric Switch: To perform discovery use `cm controller add` command.
-Add only River cabinent fabric switches.
+            Use the `cm controller add` command.
+Add only River cabinet fabric switches.

             ```bash
             cm controller add -c sw-hsn-x3000-001 -t external_switch -m 00:40:a6:82:f7:5f -u root -p initial0
             ```

+         1. Discover CMCs.

-         1. For CMC : To perform discovery use `cm controller add` command.
+            Use the `cm controller add` command.
+An example for a Gigabyte server:

-            For gigabyte server.

             ```bash
             cm controller add -c SubRack001-cmc -t gigabyte -m  b4:2e:99:b8:da:03 -u root -p initial0
             ```

-         1. For CEC : TBD.

-      1. Auto-discovery method.
+         1. Discover CECs.

+            __This information is not yet available.__

+      1.Perform automatic discovery.

-         Management, worker, storage nodes, UANs will be auto discovered and the procedure is described as follows:
+         Management nodes, UANs, and CNs will be automatically discovered by the following procedure:

          >__NOTE:__
          >
-         > - Ensure all the river components are powered on and `dhcp` is enabled on bmc and on only one switch out of the available spine switch.
+         > - Ensure that all the River components are powered on, DHCP is enabled on the BMCs, and the BMCs are each on only one switch out of the available spine switches.
          >
          > - If there are multiple Mellanox spine switches, then there should be only one spine switch with an active port connection to NCNs.
 On other switches, connections to NCNs should be disabled until all nodes have been booted with HPCM images.
          >
+         >   (`spine-sw#`) The connection can be disabled by connecting to the switch using `ssh` and running commands similar to the following:
-         >  ```bash
+         >
-         >  ssh admin@<ip-addr>
+         >   ```text
          >   enable
          >   configure terminal
          >   interface ethernet 1/2-1/9
          >   shutdown
          >   ```
          >
-         > Once all the NCN's are booted enable all the ports by running `no shutdown` command.
+         >   Once all the NCNs are booted, enable all the ports by running a corresponding `no shutdown` command on the switch.

-         1. Enable auto-discovery process.

-            The management nodes, worker nodes, storage nodes, UANs and CNs can be auto discovered using the following command:
+         1. If there are any Intel nodes, then run the following command.

             ```bash
+            sed -i '226s/ipmitool lan print/ipmitool lan print 3/g' /opt/clmgr/tools/cm_pxe_status
+            ```

+         1. Enable the auto-discovery process.

+            ```bash
             cm node discover enable
             ```

-            >__NOTE:__ If there are any intel nodes run the following command:
-            >
-            >```bash
-            >sed -i '226s/ipmitool lan print/ipmitool lan print 3/g' /opt/clmgr/tools/cm_pxe_status
-            >```

-         1. Check the power status and pxe status.
+         1. Check the power status and PXE status.

-            > __NOTE:__ Verify if all the river node BMCs are leased with an IP.
+            > __NOTE:__ Verify if all the River node BMCs are leased with an IP address.

-            Check the power status of nodes.
+            1. Check the power status of nodes.

                ```bash
                cm node discover status | grep client-hostname  > temp.txt
                for i in `cat temp.txt| awk '{print $1}'` ; do echo $i; ipmitool -I lanplus -H $i -U root -P initial0 power status; done
                ```

-            Check if all the node's bootorder is set to `pxe`.
+            1. Check if all the node's bootorder is set to `pxe`.

                ```bash
                for i in `cat temp.txt| awk '{print $1}'` ; do echo $i; ipmitool -I lanplus -H $i -U root -P initial0 chassis bootdev; done
                ```

-            Set the Boot order to `pxe` and reboot the nodes.
+            1. Set the boot order to `pxe` and reboot the nodes.

                ```bash
                for i in `cat temp.txt| awk '{print $1}'` ; do echo $i; ipmitool -I lanplus -H $i -U root -P initial0 chassis bootdev pxe; done for i in `cat temp.txt| awk '{print $1}'` ; do echo $i; ipmitool -I lanplus -H $i -U root -P initial0 power on; done for i in `cat temp.txt| awk '{print $1}'` ; do echo $i; ipmitool -I lanplus -H $i -U root -P initial0 power reset; done
                ```

-         1. Wait for the discovery process to detect desired hardware components, check the status of discovered hardware using the following command.
+         1. Wait for the discovery process to detect desired hardware components, then check the status of discovered hardware using the following command.

             ```bash
             cm node discover status
             ```

-            And wait till we get data of the discovered nodes in "Detected server MAC info" section.
-For example,
+            Repeat this until there is data of the discovered nodes in the `Detected server MAC info` section.
+For example:

             ![alt text](../../img/install/34.png)

-         1. Create node configuration definition file.
+         1. Create the node configuration definition file.

             ```bash
             cm node discover mkconfig -o "mgmt_bmc_net_name=head-bmc, mgmt_net_name=head, redundant_mgmt_network=yes, switch_mgmt_network=yes, dhcp_bootfile=grub2, conserver_logging=yes, conserver_ondemand=no, root_type=disk, console_device=ttyS0, tpm_boot=no, mgmt_net_bonding_master=bond0, disk_bootloader=no, mgmtsw=mgmtsw0, predictable_net_names=yes, transport=udpcast, baud_rate=115200, bmc_username=[USERNAME], bmc_password=[PASSWORD]" nodes.conf